Concepts¶

 Step by Step¶

-- Write: Type or paste a pattern into a card's text area
+- Write: Type or paste a pattern into a panel's editor

 - Play: Click the Play button to start the pattern